-- i) not fewer than two or more than three elected councillors each of whom was elected as an RN: - ii) not fewer than one and more than two elected councillor(s) each of whom was elected as an RPN; - iii) not fewer than three and more than five public councillors; - iv) not fewer than one or more than three RNs who are appointed committee members; and - v) not fewer than one or more than two RPNs who are appointed committee members.
+- i) not fewer than two or more than three elected councillors each of whom was elected as an RN; - ii) not fewer than one and more than two elected councillor(s) each of whom was elected as an RPN; - iii) not fewer than three and more than five public councillors; - iv) not fewer than one or more than three RNs who are appointed committee members; and - v) not fewer than one or more than two RPNs who are appointed committee members.

-Attachment 1: Proposed by-law revisions to support effectiveness of statutory committees umn 1 rent by-law umn 2 posed revision Column 3 Rationale For For all articles below it is proposed that the maximums be deleted for all categories of membership.
+Attachment 1: Proposed by-law revisions to support effectiveness of statutory committees umn 1 umn 2 Column 3 rent by-law posed revision Rationale For all articles below it is proposed that the maximums be deleted for all categories of membership.
 This will give all statutory committees the flexibility to adjust membership to meet changing workloads.
-Rationale is provided in Column 3 for other changes.
+Rationale is provided in Column 3 for other changes. lexibility to adjust membership to meet of langii ig workloads.
+Italionale is provided in Co idinin's for other changes.
 17. I Registration Committee 17.
 Registration Committee 1 The Registration Committee shall be posed of 1 The Registration Committee shall be posed of i) not fewer than one or more than three elected councillors each of whom was elected as an RN; i) not fewer than one or more than three elected councillor(s) each of whom was elected as an RN; Legal counsel confirmed (s) is consistent with other articles in CNO's by-laws.
-This editorial change is made throughout the ii) not fewer than one or more than two elected councillors each of whom was elected as an RPN; ii) not fewer than one or more than two elected councillor(s) each of whom was elected as an RPN; proposed revision. iii) not fewer than three or more than five public councillors; iii) not fewer than three or more than five public councillors; iv) not fewer than one or more than three RNs who are appointed committee members; and iv) not fewer than one or more than three RNs who are appointed committee members; and v) not fewer than one or more than two RPNs who are appointed committee members. v) not fewer than one or more than two RPNs who are appointed committee members.
+This editorial change is made throughout the proposed revision. ii) not fewer than one or more than two elected councillors each of whom was elected as an RPN; ii) not fewer than one or more than two elected councillor(s) each of whom was elected as an RPN; proposed revision. iii) not fewer than three or more than five public councillors; iii) not fewer than three or more than five public councillors; iv) not fewer than one or more than three RNs who are appointed committee members; and iv) not fewer than one or more than three RNs who are appointed committee members; and V) not fewer than one or more than two RPNs who are appointed committee members.
+V) not fewer than one or more than two RPNs who are appointed committee members.